 - We maintain a highly useable and informative website that is fully translated into Chinese and Spanish and is accessible to persons with disabilities.

 - We train and mentor new generations of civil rights lawyers through our intern and extern programs, and a variety of fellowships.

 Your gift to our Annual Fund will help us continue this important work.

 The Legal Aid Society–Employment Law Center acknowledges the participation of our Annual Fund donors.
-See our 2014 announcement that appeared in The Recorder.
+See the announcement that appeared in The Recorder.